bbcon/TheNewMacroWorldFund/docs/about.md

 Electricity demand is structurally rising, driven by AI, data centres, electrification of transport and heating, and energy security considerations.
 Grid infrastructure is the binding constraint of the transition.

 ### 2. Geopolitical Fragmentation
-The global economy is moving toward strategic blocs, increasing defence spending, reshoring, and the commodity intensity of growth.
+The global economy is moving toward strategic blocs, increasing defence spending, reshoring, and challenging business models.

 ### 3. Fiscal Dominance
 High public debt levels constrain monetary policy independence, increasing inflation volatility and reducing the likelihood of a return to structurally low real rates.